 It is commonly recounted that after his conviction in court, Galileo Galilei uttered the phrase attributed to him, "And yet it moves."
 Historically, this referred to Earth orbiting the sun; metaphorically, the phrase could also apply to much larger astronomical bodies, such as the entire solar system or entire galaxies.
 Indeed, everything known to us is in motion, dynamically interacting everywhere, simultaneously and all the time.

 Yet, there are colossal structures that move so slowly that, relatively speaking—compared to Earth's motion around the sun, for example—one might argue that they do not move at all.
-One such structure is the "Radcliffe Wave" - a superstructure that spans about 9,000 light-years (~85 quadrillion meters) and is primarily composed of gasses.
+One such structure is the "Radcliffe Wave" - a superstructure that spans about 9,000 light-years (~85 quadrillion meters) and is primarily composed of gases.
 Given that new stars are born from accumulations of galactic gas clouds, the "Radcliffe Wave" can also be described as an extraordinarily fertile birthplace for stars.

 It is extremely difficult to measure the velocity of such a massive entity, yet this difficulty does not deter astrophysicists and cosmologists in their pursuit of new discoveries.
 The development of advanced new-generation space telescopes, such as the James Webb Telescope launched into space about two years ago, allows researchers to dream big.
 Operating alongside the James Webb is the Gaia telescope, launched by the European Space Agency about a decade ago.
 Thanks to recent observations from Gaia, it has been confirmed that the Radcliffe Wave is aptly named—the structure is indeed oscillating